AliEhsanian/NashvilleHousingData/README.md

-# NashvilleHousing Dataser Cleaning and Analysis with SQL
+# NashvilleHousing Dataset Cleaning and Analysis with SQL

 ## Overview
 This project involves cleaning and analyzing a NashvilleHousing dataset using SQL.
 The SQL script provided performs various tasks such as data cleaning, transformations, and analysis on a real dataset.